Andrew-code2020/ms3onlinecookbook/README.md

 #### Bugs

 Heading Bugs in Navbar
-- hide-on-small-only class to avoid heading Temple Lean Recipes rendering above and below the recipe navigation bar.
+- On the base.html page on a medium size screen you will see Temple Lean Recipes in the top left of the screen.
+During development I noticed on a small screen that this text would wrap around the other navigation list items Breakfast, Lunch, Dinner and Snacks.
+The words 'Temple Lean' part would sit on top of the list items and Recipes would sit below the the list items.
+I input the class of hide-on-small-only class to avoid heading Temple Lean Recipes rendering above and below the recipe navigation list items.
+In future development I would like to contain the words Temple Lean Recipes adjust them to the mobie device rather than remove them for small devices and bring them back on larger ones.

 JS Tabs
 - converted to materialize collapsible due to JS tabs rendering same information on each loop and because it cut down the amount of code we need.